solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In 1878 Professor Möbius of Kiel, a high authority on Foraminifera, published a well-illustrated memoir* on Eozoon, which latter he regarded as an object of purely mineral origin.

-*) "Palaeontographica" 25. p.
+*) _Palaeontographica_ 25. p.
 175.

-In 1894 Professors H. J. Johnston-Lavis and J. W. Gregory* described certain bombs ejected from Monte Somma (Vesuvius), which have a zoned arrangement of calcite and silicates practically identical with that of "Eozoon canadense," excepting that the silicates are not hydrated into serpentines and there is no "nummuline" layer of chrysotile (fibrous serpentine).
+In 1894 Professors H. J. Johnston-Lavis and J. W. Gregory* described certain bombs ejected from Monte Somma (Vesuvius), which have a zoned arrangement of calcite and silicates practically identical with that of "_Eozoon canadense_," excepting that the silicates are not hydrated into serpentines and there is no "nummuline" layer of chrysotile (fibrous serpentine).
 The authors considered the material of the bombs to be of Cretaceous or Jurassic age.

 *) Sci.
 Trans.
 Roy.
 Dublin Soc.
 (2) 5. p.
 259. 1893.